rwth-acis/las2peer-ActivityTracker/README.md

 Technology
 -------------------
 The activity tracker is built on Java technologies.
 As a service framework we use our in-house developed **[<i class="icon-link "></i>las2peer](https://github.com/rwth-acis/LAS2peer)** project.
 For persisting our data we use MySQL database and jOOQ to access it.
 User input validation is done using Jodd Vtor library and for serializing our data into JSON format, we use the Jackson library.
+As MQTT client we use Eclipse Paho.

 Dependencies
 -------------------